Tax in UAE: All You Need to Know

 Individuals, both citizens and residents of the United Arab Emirates (UAE) are not required to pay any income taxes.
 This means that they do not have to contribute a portion of their earnings to the government in the form of income tax.

-Additionally, there are no taxes imposed on interest, dividends, wealth, luxury, inheritance, gifts, or capital gains.
+Furthermore, the UAE government does not impose taxes on interest, dividends, wealth, luxury, inheritance, gifts, or capital gains.

-Visitors from abroad that are on tourist visas may encounter various taxes and fees when staying at resorts, hotels, and restaurants in the UAE.
+Visitors from abroad who are on tourist visas may encounter various taxes and fees when staying at top hotels in Dubai and eating from restaurants in the UAE.
 These can include the following:

-• Hotel tax which typically set at 10% of the total bill amount.
+• A hotel tax which typically set at 10% of the total bill amount.

 • The Service fee is usually around 10% of the bill.

 • Municipal tax varies between 0% and 10% across different emirates.
 For example, Ajman or Sharjah may have a municipal tax rate of 10%, while Dubai imposes a 7% tax.
-In Ras Al Khaimah, this tax is not even charged so it varies.
+The tax is not even charged in Ras Al Khaimah.

 • The city tax ranges from 6% to 10% depending on the emirate.